ljoukov/couple-investments/README.md

 ### Problem:

-- Virtually ALL couples have to manage joint finances
+Virtually ALL couples have to manage joint finances

 - Every couple we interviewed have different investment preferences (eg “single stock” vs “broad strategy”)

 - CoupleVest helps resolve this by:

-  1 making ideas concrete:
+  - making ideas concrete:

   Uses LLM for natural language (conviction) -> maths (code) and chart

-2 simulator:
+  - Simulator:

   Uses reasoning LLM to find similar situation in the past and historical data for simulation

 ### Tech